 The New Consumer Agenda

-- protect vulnerable consumers in the new economic realities brought by the COVID-19 crisis and the plans for a post-COVID recovery
+- protect vulnerable consumers more effectively in the new economic realities of the COVID-19 crisis and its likely aftermath

-- address the growing importance of international cooperation and effective enforcement in ensuring consumer rights.
+- address the growing importance of international cooperation and effective enforcement in ensuring consumer rights in the globalisation era.